imagej/imagej.github.io/_pages/plugins/labkit.md

 3. Labkit should start and display the image.
 If it shows a black window instead of the image: Click {% include key content='press\|S' %} and adjust the contrast.
 4. Select "foreground" (In the side bar of Labkit).
 Select the pencil tool (top bar of Labkit) and draw on the image.
 5. Select "background" and the pencil tool, and mark some other region of the image as background.
-6. In the side bar of Labkit, under the heading "Segmentation" you will find an entry "Classifier \#1".
+6. In the side bar of Labkit, under the heading "/techniques/segmentation" you will find an entry "Classifier \#1".
 And next to it there is a play button (black triangle).
 Click it, to train the Classifier.
 After a moment you will see the automatic segmentation of your image.
 7. From Labkit's main menu select "Segmentation -&gt; Show Segmentation Result in ImageJ", to export your segmentation into ImageJ.

 Basic Navigation